Home Special Events Vancouver’s Honda Celebration of Light Fireworks Venues

 Where is the best place to watch Vancouver’s Honda Celebration of Light fireworks?
 Looking for the ultimate viewing location?
 Then check out our list!

-Free places to watch the Celebration of Light fireworks include the following locations:
+Free places to watch the Honda Celebration of Light fireworks, should it return in the future, include the following locations:

 English Bay Beach | Sunset Beach | Vanier Park | Kitsilano Beach | Jericho Beach | Locarno Beach | Second Beach | Granville Island | Burrard Street Bridge | Granville Street Bridge | Boats in the Water

-Also, at the end of this article is a list of Fireworks Tips & Suggestions as well as a Fireworks Video showcasing some of Vancouver’s best venues to watch from.
+Also, at the end of this article is a list of Fireworks Tips & Suggestions as well as a Fireworks Video showcasing some of Vancouver’s best free venues to watch the show from.

 English Bay Fireworks Viewing Locations

-The pyrotechnics blast off from a barge just off English Bay Beach, which is the most popular and crowded place to watch from.
-The shows are massive, though, and can be seen from all over the English Bay region.
+The pyrotechnics blasted off from a barge just off English Bay Beach.
+The venue was the most popular and crowded place to watch from.
+The shows were massive, though, and could be seen from all over the English Bay region.

 Celebration of Light Fireworks Finale